Cherry Hill, New Jersey, USA

 or calling calling 888-233-9527 between the hours of 7:00 AM to 11:00 PM EST. Guest room rates for both King and or Queen/Queen guestrooms $112 USD rate per night.
 A limited number of rooms are still available at ‘Group Rate’ – email to firstname.lastname@example.org for additional info.

 Group Code: Chess Educators

 We are delighted to announce the organization of the 2nd World Junior Chess Championship for the Disabled.
 Under the auspices of the World Chess Federation (FIDE), US Chess and the New Jersey Chess Federation.
 Our main sponsors are the US Chess Trust, KIND and other individual donors and supporters.

 This championship will be held in Cherry Hill, New Jersey, USA from August 8-12, 2018 (Arrival day is August 7 and departing Day August 13).

 This is the official invitation to all eligible participants, as approved by the FIDE Commission “Chess for the Disabled” (DIS).

 The FIDE World Junior Chess Championship for the Disabled is an event only for disabled chess players who are under 20 years old as of August 7, 2018.
 Each relevant chess association (IBCA, IPCA, ICCD) regulates the conditions of their participation.

 The FIDE World Junior Chess Championship for the Disabled is held as an individual open tournament.
-The event will provide an special recognition to the top players under 8, 10, 12, 14, 16, 18 & 20.

 A team may represent a National Federation.
 All the players of a team must be members of the same federation.
 National Federations must have at least two players to make a team, although no maximum number of players.
 The top three scores of team members will count as the team score for championship purposes.